 Remember, problems don’t come to stay and a couple who are invested in each other, not just parts of each other, will overcome great odds.

 Your turn – What tips and Bible verses can you share to encourage a couples love life?
 What has helped you most in marriage?
-Click over to the blog to share your thoughts!
+Share your thoughts in comments below.